R&BA

-R&BA is the fifth and final studio album by Scottish musician BA Robertson, released in June 1982 by Asylum Records.
+R&BA is the fifth and final studio album by the Scottish musician BA Robertson, released in June 1982 by Asylum Records.
 Unlike his previous two albums, it failed to chart, despite the success of some of its singles.
 The album was reissued on CD on 12 May 2017 by Cherry Red Records which included several bonus tracks.

 Release and reception

 There were four singles released from the album.
 "Hold Me" is a cover of the song from 1933 and is a duet with Maggie Bell which peaked at number 11 on the UK Singles Chart.
 "Ready or Not" peaked at number 82 in the UK and is with the Memphis Horns.
 The single releases of "Hold Me" and "Ready or Not" credited Bell and The Memphis Horns on their front covers, yet they were only credited in the album's credits.

 Ian Cantry of Louder than War said the album "treads very much a blues/soul path, with mixed results" and that "apart from ["Hold Me"] nothing much stands out – solid performances but few thrills".
 A notable cameo appearance on the album is Cliff Richard who provides backing vocals on "Son of a Gunn" which was co-written by Rick Parfitt of Status Quo.

 After the release of this album, Robertson went on to write "We Have a Dream" for Scotland for the 1982 World Cup.
 A live version of this song by Robertson at the Edinburgh Fringe Festival is included as a bonus track of the expanded edition of the album.

 Other bonus tracks included are a demo version of the theme tune to the television series Saturday Superstore, a piano demo version of "Legislate for Love" with John Barlow Jarvis, and a German version of his biggest hit "Bang Bang", which is humorously retitled "Bäng Bäng".